Serval Type Desired Features:

 C – means both parents are Savannahs and one is a B

 SBT + SBT = SBT

 F4’s is the first generation that can be a “stud book tradition” (SBT) cat and is considered “purebred”.

-F4 and F5’s SBT is currently the focus of San Diego Savannahs.
-All paperwork will show my Queen's Khaleesi & Purscilla's designation and our Beloved stud; Thor & his son Prince.
+F5 and F6's SBT is currently the focus of San Diego Savannahs.
+All paperwork will show my Queen's Purscilla, Pumpkin, Kleo & Mishka's designation and our Beloved stud's; Thor & Lokie.

 Male Savannahs are typically sterile until the F5 generation, whereas females are fertile from F1 generation on.
 Females of the F1-F3 generations are usually offered as pet or breeder depending on the quality of her markings.
 Males in these generations are only offered as pets.
 The reverse happens with males in the F5-F7 generations.